 In What Zone Do Bananas Grow Best?

-If you live in the United States and you want to grow edible bananas outdoors, you won't have much luck if you live in any USDA zone colder than zone 9 because they need consistently warm temperatures between 78 and 85 degrees.
-There are several banana varieties that you can grow as ornamentals as far north as zone 4, however, such as the Musa 'Basjoo,' or Japanese banana, and if you really want to grow your own edible fruit and you have plenty of indoor space, you can grow dwarf Cavendish bananas in containers.
+If you live in the United States and you want to grow edible bananas outdoors, you won't have much luck if you live in any USDA zone colder than zone 10 because they need consistently warm temperatures between 78 and 85 degrees.
+There are several banana varieties that you can grow as ornamentals as far north as zone 6 (some to zone 5, with protection), however, such as the hardy Japanese banana (Musa basjoo), and if you really want to grow your own edible fruit and you have plenty of indoor space, you can grow dwarf Cavendish bananas in containers.

 When Should You Plant Bananas?